tomnz/pilight/README.md

 Depending on the type of LED you are trying to drive, you will need to install a helper library so that PiLight is able to talk to your lights.
 Follow the directions for your given driver type:

 ### WS2801

+Driving this chip requires a SPI device.
+The SPI driver is disabled by default on Raspbian, so you'll need to [enable it](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md).

 Install Adafruit's library: